-Ubuntu can be installed on almost anything from a Raspberry Pi to a desktop or laptop running Ubuntu directly or through a virtual machine, or via the Windows Subsystem for Linux (WSL).
-Ubuntu is the most widely deployed operating system on cloud servers, on smart devices (as Android), and is even the operating system of choice for the helicopter on Mars.
-The various options for installing Ubuntu are covered in the GNU/Linux Desktop Survival Guide.
-Once you have Ubuntu installed MLHub is easy.
+Ubuntu can be installed on almost anything from a Raspberry Pi to a desktop or laptop, running Ubuntu directly, or through a virtual machine, or via the Windows Subsystem for Linux (WSL).
+GNU/Linux (Ubuntu being a distribution of GNU/Linux) is the most widely deployed operating system on cloud servers and smart devices (Android) The various options for installing Ubuntu are covered in the GNU/Linux Desktop Survival Guide.
+Once you have Ubuntu installed, particularly on a virtual machine, MLHub is easy.

-sudo apt update $ sudo apt upgrade $ sudo apt install wajig $ wajig update $ wajig upgrade $ wajig install python3-pip $ pip3 install wajig
+sudo apt update sudo apt upgrade sudo apt install wajig wajig update wajig upgrade wajig install python3-pip pip install wajig

-Be sure to log out and log back in after the pip3
+Be sure to log out and log back in after the pip

 install so that the system will notice your local installations.
 This